 Originally developed for breast cancer by Cierra Sisters cancer support network in the Puget Sound Region, the curriculum was tested and found effective in an evaluation in collaboration with the Fred Hutchinson Cancer Research Center in Seattle, Washington.

-In partnership with ECANA, CEPs has been adapted for endometrial cancer.
-In March, 2019, the first individuals were trained and certified in the Community Empowerment Partners for Endometrial Cancer (CEPs-EC) curriculum.
-These ECANA Ambassadors are conducting the first educational sessions in their home communities in summer and fall, 2019.
+In partnership with ECANA, CEPs® has been adapted for endometrial cancer.
+In March, 2019, the first individuals were trained and certified in the Community Empowerment Partners for Endometrial Cancer (CEPs®-EC) curriculum.

-Want to learn more about CEPs-EC or the evaluation?
+Want to learn more about CEPs-EC or our evaluation?